Orthogonal polynomials of several variables: Orthogonal polynomials of two variables

-An orthonormal basis of $\CV_n^d$ for $W_\kappa$ is given by $\{P_\alpha: |\alpha| =n\}$, where
+An orthonormal basis of $\CV_n^d$ for $W_\kappa$ is given by $\{P_\alpha\}_{|\alpha| =n}$, where

-Another orthonormal basis, analogue to \eqref{Hermite-2nd-basies}, can be given, in polar coordinates, by Laguerre polynomials and $h$-harmonics.

-{\it Further results and references}.
-As products of Laguerre polynomials of one variable, the polynomials $L_n^\a(x)$ in \eqref{Laguerre-product} have a generating function, a Rodrigues type formula, as well as a product formula that induces a convolution structure.
-The generalized Hermite polynomials can be defined for weight functions under other reflection groups, for those and further properties of these functions, including Mehler type formula, see \cite{DunklXu, Rosl98, Xu01b}.
+Another orthonormal basis, analogous to \eqref{Hermite-2nd-basies}, can be given, in polar coordinates, by Laguerre polynomials and $h$-harmonics. \paragraph{Further results and references}\quad As products of Laguerre polynomials of one variable, the polynomials $L^\kappa_\alpha(x)$ in \eqref{Laguerre-product} have a generating function, a Rodrigues type formula, as well as a product formula that induces a convolution structure.
+The generalized Hermite polynomials can be defined for weight functions under other reflection groups.
+For those and further properties of these functions, including a Mehler type formula, see \cite{DunklXu, Rosl98, Xu01b}.